RogerBaklund/LayoutProcessor/README.md

 ### String output

 The `"` prefix is used for string output.
 The block is output after resolving variables and escape sequences.
-This works very similar to PHP double quotes strings, except you do not have to escape double quotes inside the string, and there is no double quote at the end.
+This works very similar to PHP double quoted strings, except you do not have to escape double quotes inside the string, and there is no double quote at the end.

     "Hello world\n